DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 Baba Lysaga is tentatively willing to grant the players an audience, assuming they have not yet battled the druids occupying the Wizard of Wines winery in [[Arc J - The Stolen Gem]] (If the players have already done so, Baba Lysaga attacks them on sight.)
 However, if the players offend Baba Lysaga—such as by asserting that the baby in the crib is illusory and proceeding to argue about it, or by expressing distaste for Strahd and refusing to apologize to the “baby”—she orders them to leave her hut, attacking if they refuse.

+> [!abstract]+ **Lysaga's Wrath**
+> If she successfully knocks them unconscious, Baba Lysaga magically polymorphs the players into **goats** and locks them in her goat pen (described below), where they awakens 1d4 + 1 hours later.
+There, the players are met by a Barovian **scout** named Darzin Voltanescu, who has been polymorphed into a goat like them.
+>
+> Darzin warns the players that Lysaga intends to keep them as sacrifices for use in her longevity potions.
+He can share, however, that a Barovian witch taunting him let slip that Lysaga keeps doses of a potion called a *null tincture* on a shelf in her wicker cabinet, which, if imbibed, ends all spells and magical effects currently affecting its drinker.
+Players who successfully escape the goat pen and sneak into Baba Lysaga's hut can find six *null tinctures* in her wicker cabinet.

 To earn the right to speak with her, Baba Lysaga ordains that one of the players must first pluck a feather from one of the ravens in the hanging cages and lay it in “Strahd’s” crib as an offering.
 (Baba Lysaga notes that ravens are said to be the servants of prophecy, and that the fate of a royal child should be exalted above all others.
 The feather, if plucked, falls through the illusory crib to the floor of the hut, but the mad Baba Lysaga pays it no mind.)

 Once the players have made the requested offering, Baba Lysaga is glad to do business with them.
 She is willing to accept Baron Krezkov’s gold bracelet as the payment for a single *scrying* spell.
 Should the players request it, she is also willing to accept an item of similar value to cast *scrying* a second time on a target of the players’ choice.